PatrickJMcLoughlin/Evaluating-Student-Involvement-in-Sea-Level-Data-Rescue-/Code/README.txt

 • Calculating residuals (differences between predicted and observed tides).
 • Generating a summary text file with residual statistics.
 • Identifying any missing or incorrectly digitized points.
 Since the 1925 data is based on Level_2_Adjusted data (which corrects for skews and offsets in the image), a slight offset is expected between the student-digitized data and the 1925 dataset.
 However, if the student data is digitized correctly, it should align within 20-30 mm (0.02-0.03 m) of the 1925 data.
+Note: Not all marigrams were fully digitized; in some cases, poor trace quality prevented complete digitization.